torvalds/linux/Documentation/input/joydev/joystick-api.rst

 ==============

 Open the joystick device following the usual semantics (that is, with open).
-Since the driver now reports events instead of polling for changes, immediately after the open it will issue a series of synthetic events (JS_EVENT_INIT) that you can read to obtain the initial state of the joystick.
+Since the driver yesw reports events instead of polling for changes, immediately after the open it will issue a series of synthetic events (JS_EVENT_INIT) that you can read to obtain the initial state of the joystick.